As seen in:

 2013 - 2017

-How to Write a Human Resources Resume with no Experience
+How to Write an Entry Level Human Resources Resume with No Experience

 After all, what is Human Resources experience?
 It's handling all those duties.
 You can list them on an HR resume for freshers, even without the official title.

-Check out these two Human Resources assistant resume examples to see how it's done:
+Check out these two Human Resources resume examples to see how it's done: